New for 2020:

 A "zone" is a geographic classification used by FedEx that correlates to the distance between the origin FedEx hub and destination ZIP Code of a shipment.
 Zones range from 2-8.
 Shipping to a higher zone means you're shipping farther from one of our warehouses and you will be charged a higher rate.
 We are working on adding additional warehouses to maximize the number of orders falling into the 2-3 shipping zones, thus minimizing your shipping costs.

-For orders placed via your e-commerce platform, you will have full control over what you want to charge for shipping, along with any minimum thresholds.
+For orders placed via your with Web Integration, you will have full control over what you want to charge for shipping, along with any minimum thresholds.